Banani-Rath/azure-devops-server-docs-pr/docs/azure-devops-and-tfs.md

 ---
+title: Viewing docs for your product version
-title: Using the Azure DevOps and Team Foundation Server (TFS) docs
+description: Understand how to view different versions of the Azure DevOps and TFS  docs ms.prod: devops-server ms.technology: tfs-admin ms.topic: conceptual
-description:
-ms.assetid: ed578715-f4d2-4042-b797-5f97abde9973
-ms.prod: devops-server
-ms.technology: tfs-admin
-ms.topic: conceptual